EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

     ...
 ```

-`test_annotation_file` is the path to the file uploaded in Step 3, while `user_annotation_file` is the path to the file uploaded by the user for evaluation.
+`test_annotation_file` is the path to the ground truth test annotations, while `user_annotation_file` is the path to the file uploaded by the user for evaluation.
 Since we have only one test phase, `phase_codename` will always be `test` and can be ignored.
 The function must read these files, calculate relevant metrics and then return a dictionary of metrics as follows:
 ```python
 output = {}
 output['result'] = [